 - Example: Château d'Yquem Sauternes

-- The sweet and complex character of Sauternes forms a surprising but delicious combination with the intense taste of blue cheese.
+- The sweet and complex character of Sauternes forms a surprising but delicious combination with the intense flavour of blue cheese.

 Discover the diversity of cheeses